ajholzbach/dotfiles/README.md

 ## Status

-> Deprecated: `install.sh` and the legacy `dotfiles` listing are no longer used.
-They are kept for historical reference only.
-All current dotfiles are defined in `home/` and managed by Chezmoi.
+This repository is fully managed by Chezmoi.
+All active dotfiles are in `home/` and automatically applied to `$HOME`.

 ## Layout

 - `home/`: Source of truth for dotfiles used by Chezmoi (mirrors `$HOME` layout)
 - `home/.chezmoiscripts/`: Automated installation scripts for fonts, Starship, Antidote, etc.
 - `tests/`: Docker-based test suite for Ubuntu installation validation
-- `macOS/`: macOS-specific helpers and icons
+- `macOS/`: macOS-specific utilities (icons, optional install scripts)
-- `scripts/`: Miscellaneous helpful scripts (not part of Chezmoi state)
-- `catppuccin/`: Theme assets (e.g., Vim colorscheme, iTerm profile)
-- `assets/`: Screenshots and images
+- `assets/`: Screenshots and images for documentation
-- `backup/`: Legacy scripts and archived content
-- Legacy root files like `.vimrc`, `.zshrc`, `.p10k.zsh`, etc. remain for reference; Chezmoi-managed versions live in `home/` (e.g., `home/dot_zshrc`).
+- `archive/`: Historical reference - old dotfiles, installers, and scripts before Chezmoi migration

 ## What's Included